greenelab/lab-website-template/README.md

 ## Support

 There are a lot of different technologies involved in this template; it's okay if you don't have a deep understanding of them all.

+If you need help, first make sure you search this readme and look through `index.md`.
+Also, we've tried to include comments in all files where we think they're needed, especially where users are likely to want to customize things.
+Look for file names relevant to your question, and you may find that you can achieve what you want just by opening them up and editing them.

-If you need help or have a suggestion for how to make this template easier to understand or use for novice users, please let us know by [making a GitHub account](https://github.com/join) and [posting a new issue on this repository](https://github.com/greenelab/lab-website-template/issues).
+If you still need help, or if you have a suggestion for how to make this template easier to use for novices, please [post a new issue on this repository](https://github.com/greenelab/lab-website-template/issues).

 <p align="center"><img height="200" src="https://user-images.githubusercontent.com/8326331/96628877-d1658e00-12e0-11eb-894c-7bb0d7f07632.png" alt="Lab Website Template"></p>